TikTok Might Have Your Cheapest Designer Beauty Hack

 @georgiejxmes i bought the cheapest thing from gucci! #cheapestthing #cheapestthingfromgucci #luxurybranding #luxurybrandunboxing #luxurymakeup #guccimakeuplook ♬ originalljud - somalibops

-Of course, the trend hinges on what you consider to be "cheap," but most of the videos show products that range from $20 to $50.
+Of course, the trend hinges on what you consider to be "cheap," but most of the videos show products that range from around £15 to £45.
 That budget can't quite get you an Hermès lipstick... but you can get a nail polish.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.